MultiSafepay/docs/content/integration/testing/test-payment-details.md

 **Test an in3 order**

-1. [Create an order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order.
-See also Examples > in3 direct/redirect.
+1. [Create an order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order (Example: in3 direct/redirect).
 Use the following customer details:
     - Date of birth: 01-01-1999
     - Postal code: 1234AB
     - House number: 1